 You may be surprised to learn that the sun’s UVA and UVB rays actually have different, yet equally harmful, effects on the skin.
 They also have the potential to cause damage in the winter, as well as in the summer.

 UV radiation comes directly from the sun.
 It can bounce off surfaces such as buildings, concrete, sand, water and snow.
 It can also pass through light cloud cover.

 Up to 90% of UV rays pass through clouds, so even when it’s cloudy, you need to protect yourself against the sun’s radiation.

-UVA cause skin aging and leads to the skin feeling dry, wrinkly, roughened and saggy.
-In high doses, UVA can also cause the skin to burn, DNA damage in the skin and skin cancer.
+UVA causes skin ageing and leads to the skin feeling dry, wrinkly, roughened and saggy.
+In high doses, UVA can also cause the skin to burn, DNA damage in the skin, skin cancer and melanoma.